kid-on-github/pinklst/README.md

 ![checkmark logo](./public/logo192.png)
 # [pinklst.com](https://pinklst.com/)

-This is an over-engineered checklist webapp used as a testing ground for learning new things during my free/personal development time at work.
+This is an over-engineered checklist web app used as a testing ground for learning new things during my free/personal development time at work.

 ### Things learned/experimented with so far: